Last updated: April 2, 2026

 When reviewing your North Dakota lease, pay particular attention to:

 Financial provisions.
 Late fees, deposit amounts, early termination penalties, and utility pass-through charges.
 Calculate the total cost of each financial scenario: What does it cost to be one week late on rent?
 What does it cost to break the lease?
 What's the maximum you could lose at move-out?
-If any number surprises you, that's a clause worth questioning before you sign.
+If any number surprises you, that's a clause worth questioning before signing.

 Maintenance and repair obligations.
 Who is responsible for what?
 Is there a clear process for requesting repairs?
 What happens if the landlord doesn't respond?
 If the lease is vague on maintenance, clarify it in writing before signing — vague maintenance clauses favor the landlord at dispute time.